rrwick/August-2019-consensus-accuracy-update/README.md

 I used Guppy v3.2.2 (the current version at the time of writing) with five different models (all of which use Guppy's flip-flop architecture):
 * __Fast__: the 'r9.4.1_450bps_fast' basecalling model that comes with Guppy.
 This model has hidden layers of size 96 and a total of 285,160 parameters.
 * __Fast-*Kp*__: this model has the same neural network architecture as the fast model but was trained on our _Klebsiella pneumoniae_-heavy dataset that we describe in [this paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1727-y).
-This greatly improves its ability to call _Kp_-specific base modifications.
+This greatly improved its ability to call _Kp_-specific base modifications.
 * __HAC__: the 'r9.4.1_450bps_hac' basecalling model that comes with Guppy ('hac' meaning high-accuracy).
 It differs from the fast model in two ways: it takes a smaller stride with its convolutional layer (2 vs 4) and its hidden layers have a larger size (256 vs 96).
 It has a total of 1,989,160 parameters.
-* __HAC-mod__: a new model recently added to Guppy which allows for calling of 5mC and 6mA modified bases.
+* __HAC-mod__: a new model recently added to Guppy which allows for calling 5mC and 6mA modified bases.
 It was trained on human and _E. coli_ reads (_E. coli_ being a close relative of our _Klebsiella pneumoniae_ test genome).
 While this basecalling model can produce a table containing per-base probabilities of modifications, we only used the standard FASTQ output with the four canonical bases.
 * __HAC-*Kp*__: this model has the same neural network architecture as the HAC model but was trained on our _Klebsiella pneumoniae_-heavy dataset.

 Here are the specific Guppy commands I used to basecall: